hertze/PoserFrames/README.md

 If you open the script **PoserFrames.jsx** in a text editor, you may want to experiment with changing the following settings:

-1. **border_thickness_35mm**: Border width in % for 35mm, initially set to 1.

-2. **border_thickness_645**: Border width in % for 645, initially set to 2.

-3. **border_thickness_square**: Border width in % for Square; initially set to 1.

-4. **borderThickness_67**: Border width in % for 67, initially set to 1.

-5. **border_thickness_45**: Border width in % for 4x5; initially set to 1.5.

-6. **offset_factor**: How much offset is allowed, where 0 is none, 0.5 is medium and 1 is maximum.

-7. **edge_odds**: The odds of getting an eccentric border placement, mimicking scanning right to the edge of the image area.
-1 is certain, 2 is 50% probable and 10 is 10% probable.
+1. **post_crop**: If you want you images cropped to a narrow border, set this to true.
+Initially set to false.

-8. **feather_factor_35mm**: How much feathering of the border you like for 35mm.
+2. **feather_factor_35mm**: How much feathering of the border you like for 35mm.
 The lower value, the more feathering.
 Initial value is 1200.

-9. **feather_factor_645**: How much feathering of the border you like for 645.
+3. **feather_factor_645**: How much feathering of the border you like for 645.
 The lower value, the more feathering.
 Initial value is 1800.

-10. **feather_factor_67_square**: How much feathering of the border you like for square and 67.
+4. **feather_factor_67_square**: How much feathering of the border you like for square and 67.
 The lower value, the more feathering.
 Initial value is 2400.

-11. **feather_factor_45**: How much feathering of the border you like for 4x5.
+5. **feather_factor_45**: How much feathering of the border you like for 4x5.
 The lower value, the more feathering.
 Initial value is 5400.

 Examples